alexwindsor/halotest1/README.md

-Quicl note on test :
+Quick note on test :
 The line in welcome.blade.php :

 @php